Get,

 Introduction

 The term ‘heartburn’ is misleading as it has nothing to do with the heart.
-Since, sometimes, heartburn causes symptoms that are similar to a heart attack; it has earned the moniker of heartburn.
+However, because the burning sensation often occurs in the chest and can mimic the symptoms of a heart attack, the condition earned its name.

-When there is a reflux of acids from the stomach into the oesophagus- the tube that joins the throat and the stomach, the resulting sensation is known as heartburn.
-The pain is just under the breastbone or in your chest.
-The pain rises and may often even reach the jaw.
-It usually gets worse during the evenings, when bending over and when lying down.
-Apart from the pain, other symptoms include a bitter taste in the mouth that may appear acidic and foul.
+When there is a reflux of acids from the stomach into the oesophagus (the tube that joins the throat and the stomach), the resulting sensation is known as heartburn.
+The pain starts from under the breastbone or in the chest and may often even reach the jaw.
+It usually gets worse during the evenings, when bending over or lying down.
+Apart from the pain, other symptoms include a bitter taste in the mouth that may feel acidic and foul1,2

 Heartburn home remedies

-• Overeating is one important factor that causes the opening of the LES.
+• Overeating is an important factor that causes the opening of the LES.
 Obesity, pregnancy and constipation may also cause heartburn as all these conditions put pressure on the stomach.

 • Certain foods increase the production of stomach acids or cause relaxation of the LES.
-Tomatoes, citrus fruits, onions and garlic, caffeinated products, alcohol and chocolate are the usual culprits.
+Tomatoes, citrus fruits, onions and garlic, caffeinated products, alcohol and chocolate are the usual foods that trigger heartburn.

 Symptoms of Heartburn